laboratoire-laplace/cairo-to-dojo/src/macros.md

 # Macros

+First, let's address the elephant in the room - what the hell are those macros above the models used for?&#x20;

+If you have tackled some **Rust** before, then you're almost there!
+You only need to learn about the additional macros that dojo provides.
+If you are trembling in your boots at the sight of the above macros, then don't worry, we will dissect each one together:

 ## Traits

 The derive [**procedural macro**](https://doc.rust-lang.org/reference/procedural-macros.html) allows developers to have code tied to the _struct_ already generated for them so that they can save time and not have to _reinvent the wheel_.